dekuNukem/exixe/technical_details.md

 ### Notes

 * Only one single digit should be on at any given time, apart from during transition animations.

 * Dots can be turned on alongside digits.

+* If you are unfamiliar with SPI, or need a refresher, [sparkfun's introduction](https://learn.sparkfun.com/tutorials/serial-peripheral-interface-spi) is really helpful, and [the wikipedia page](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus) has more details.

 ### Sample timing capture